Joel T. Moncur, MS, MD, PhD, FCAP

 Defense Health Agency (DHA)

 Colonel Moncur has spent the majority of his career addressing issues in the field of molecular pathology.
 He has served as a subject matter expert for the Defense Health Agency for policy decisions about molecular testing.
-He also serves nationally as the Vice Chair for the Molecular Oncology Committee of the College of American Pathologists, which develops accreditation and performance standards for CAP accredited clinical molecular oncology labs.
+He also serves as the Chair of the College of American Pathologists (CAP) Molecular Oncology Committee, which oversees proficiency testing and develops accreditation standards for clinical molecular oncology laboratories.